mpraski/api-gateway/README.md

 ## Purpose

 This little proxy is designed to sit between the public L7 HTTP/HTTPS load balancer and the services in the private network.
-It provides basic routing and request authentication via OAuth 2.0 token introspection.
-You'll only need to supply the URL of the token introspection endpoint provided by the OAuth 2.0 Server, for instance [ORY Hydra](https://github.com/ory/hydra).
+It provides basic routing and request authentication via a custom bearer token strategy.

+This project is used with success in production at @blue-health, where it routes incoming traffic from GCP Cloud Load Balancer to respective Kube service withing GKE cluster.

 ## Builing